What is NDIS assistive technology?

 Assistive technology (AT) is basically any piece of equipment that lets you perform a task you wouldn’t otherwise be able to do, or makes it easier and safer for you to perform a task.

 There’s almost no limit to the kinds of equipment and assistive technology that could make your life easier.
 And there are lots of exciting pieces of assistive technology out there with new ones coming out every day.
 So, think creatively about what your NDIS goals are and how technology can help you achieve them.
-You can also ask your OT or physiotherapy for suggestions.
+You can also ask your Occupational Therapist (OT) or physiotherapist for suggestions.

 Non-slip bathmats, adaptive can openers, electric wheelchairs and stair lifts are just some examples of NDIS assistive technologies that can support you to live a more independent life.

 What’s the difference between NDIS assistive technology and low cost assistive technology?

 Yes.
 While they’re both a little similar, there are some major differences for how they’re funded under the NDIS.
 Low cost assistive technology is equipment that costs less than $1,500 and requires no modifications.
 These items can be purchased off-the-shelf using your Core budget.

 Assistive technology costs more than $1,500, is generally more complex, and may require customisation.
 Because it can be quite expensive, the process for buying it with your funding requires you to provide some extra information.

 How do I get NDIS funding for assistive technology?